Vito217/VRIDE/README.md

 # VR-Pharo-IDE
-A Virtual Reality Interactive Development Environment made in Unity and supports Pharo programming language.
+A Virtual Reality Interactive Development Environment made in Unity that supports Pharo programming language.